TalPat/Bomberman/README.md

 This is currenly a POC branch for using conan.

 ### Pre-Install
-This requires the c++ package manager conan.
+This requires the c++ package manager conan and cmake.
 These are the install instructions I found the most convient.
 If you you like please visit https://conan.io/ for more information.

+Please follow your platform specific instructions for installing cmake

 #### Linux